OrianaVenture/VentureValheim/NorsePersonalityConstructionSystem/README.md

 # Norse Personality Construction System

 A questing framework for servers.
 Create your own NPCs and give them purpose!
+Great for roleplaying servers!

 ## Disclaimer!

 This mod is not finished!
 There are many features that still need to get added.
 Feedback on current supported features will be greatly appreciated.
 See the list of possible future improvements and contributing information at the bottom of this readme.

+Thank you to everyone who has tried the first beta versions of this mod!
+Your enthusiasm has been very rewarding and inspiring!

 ## Features

 * Create your own custom NPC characters and assign them different functions including:
-  * Information: Give the player information or a quest.
+  * Quest: Give the player a quest line.
+Includes speaking, rewarding items or keys to control; game behavior.
-  * Reward: Give a reward to players for speaking with them or giving them an item.
   * Sellsword: Hireable and will fight for the player.
 (Not finished)
   * SlayTarget: Defeat this NPC for rewards.
 (Not finished)
   * Trader: Runs a store similar to Haldor/Hildir.
 * NPCs can have random movement and actions such as sitting in chairs.
 (Not finished)
-* NPCs come back to life once killed by default.
+* NPCs behave like players and come back to life after killed (by default).
 * NPCs can be set to permanently die and players can choose when to bury the body.

-## Global and Player Keys
+## Global and Player Player Unique Keys

 What is a key and what is controlled by them?
-In vanilla Valheim there exists a "global key" list that is a bunch of strings shared by all players.
-There also exist vanilla "player keys"; These keys are saved separately for each player.
+In vanilla Valheim there exists a "global key" list that is a bunch of strings (words) shared by all players.
+There also exist vanilla "Player Unique Key"; These keys are saved separately for each player.
 Worldly spawns, raids, dreams, and Haldor's items are all controlled by the presence of specific keys.
 Each boss, select creatures in the game, as well as Hildir's quests each have keys associated with their completion.
 This mod also adds keys and uses the existing vanilla systems to control game behavior.

 This mod can add to both the Global Key and Player Unique Key systems.
 Quest rewards can be customized to either apply to all players, or the individual that completed the action.
 When this mod checks for the existence of keys it will check both of these lists.
 This will be pointed out in the examples provided below.

 ### World Advancement & Progression Mod

 This mod will pair nicely with WAP's private key system.
 If an NPC is configured to use Global keys then only the players within the radius (about 100 meters) of the receiving player will get the keys.
 If you wish all player in the area receive the key, then use the "Global" setting for your NPC configuration.
+This allows your players to work in groups to complete quests together.
 Otherwise use the "Player" setting to have true individual progress.
 The mod will default to "Player" when not specified.

 If you desire that some keys are allowed to be Global you can use the advanced configurations for the progression mod to allow for these keys to be added to the global list.
 This is useful for quests that you only want one player to be able to complete, or if you only want to require one player to perform an action to unlock a certain quest line for the entire server.

 ## Getting Started

-Currently there are four ways to spawn NPCs: Using **RightCtrl + E** on either a Bed or Chair, the ``npcs_spawnrandom`` command, or from a configuration with the command ``npcs_spawnsaved``.
+Currently there are three ways to spawn NPCs: Using **RightCtrl + E** on either a Bed or Chair, the ``npcs_spawnrandom`` console command, or from a configuration with the command ``npcs_spawnsaved``.
 Random NPCs will all be of the default NPC type none and will have random styles.
 They have no functionality other than adding clutter and life to the world.
 To customize NPCs and give them functions you need to first define them using the YAML file.
 The next section explains this process.

 All NPCs act like players by respawning automatically upon death at their original spawn point.
-If you want an NPC to truly die you must set them up with either the "true death" command or in your yaml config for the NPC.
-During a true death NPC ragdolls do not disappear until a player removes them.
+If you want an NPC to truly die you must set them up with either the ``npcs_set_truedeath`` command or in your yaml config for the NPC.
+During a true death NPC ragdolls do not disappear until a player interacts with the ragdoll to remove them.

-By default all NPCs will move around randomly, you can use the console command to make them stop moving, or edit the yaml config to have them stand still once spawned.
+By default all NPCs will move around randomly, you can use the console command ``npcs_set_still`` to make them stop moving, or edit the yaml config to have them stand still once spawned.

 See all available commands in the Commands section below.